otrv4/otrv4/otrv4.md

 another while providing participation deniability.

-This protocol is derived from the DAKEZ protocol [\[1\]](#references), which uses a signature non-interactive zero-knowledge proof of knowledge (SNIZKPK) for authentication (Auth).
+This protocol is derived from the DAKEZ protocol [\[1\]](#references), which uses a ring signature non-interactive zero-knowledge proof of knowledge (RING-SIG) for authentication (Auth).

 Alice's long-term Ed448 key-pair is `(ska, PKa)` and Bob's long-term Ed448 key-pair is `(skb, PKb)`.
 Both key pairs are generated as stated on the